Miracle (Willy DeVille album): Other information

 DeVille made the original recording of "I Call Your Name" for this album.
-It appeared on a CD single with the song "Miracle" (Polyldor POCD 891).
+It appeared on a CD single with the song "Miracle" (Polydor POCD 891).
 DeVille recorded a second, lusher, string-arranged version of "I Call Your Name" for his album Backstreets of Desire (1992).

 Mark Knopfler, a champion of DeVille's music, said of DeVille after learning he had been diagnosed with cancer, "I've been an admirer of Willy's since hearing his stunning voice on the radio for the first time.
 He has an enormous range, with influences from all corners of the country, from Muddy Waters and John Lee Hooker and New Orleans music to Latin, folk-rock, doo-wop, Ben E. King-style soul and R&B — all part of the New York mix.
 The songs he writes are original, often romantic and always straight from the heart.
 He can paint a character in a few words.
 When we worked on his Miracle album I enjoyed the occasional opportunity to offer a chord or two to go with his great lyrics."